Canadian Housing Market Report

 Prince Edward Island

-Prince Edward Island's average home price was $401,975, a 4.4% increase from the previous month and a 3.8% increase from the previous year.
-The province recorded 216 sales, a 0.5% increase from the previous month and a 5.9% increase from the previous year.
+Prince Edward Island's average home price rose to $401,343, a 1.9% increase from the previous month and a 9.4% increase from the previous year.

 Newfoundland and Labrador

-Newfoundland and Labrador's housing market showed strong growth, with an average home price of $342,705, an all-time high.
-That’s a 5.4% increase from the previous month and a 10.3% rise from the previous year.
-The province recorded 634 sales, a 1.1% decrease from the previous month and a 5.1% decrease from the previous year.
+Newfoundland and Labrador's housing market showed strong growth with an average home price of $330,683, representing a 3.8% increase from the previous month and an 11.4% rise from the previous year.
+That’s the largest monthly gain in average home prices among the provinces this month.
+The province recorded 536 sales, a 26% decrease from the previous month.
+It’s the largest monthly percentage decrease in home sales out of the provinces this month.

 The Prairies